wbamberg/idl-reference/docs/nsIAuthPrompt2.md

 dialog with a username and password field, depending on flags also a
 domain field.

-@param aChannel
-       The channel that requires authentication.
-@param level
-       One of the level constants from above.
-See there for descriptions
-       of the levels.
-@param authInfo
-       Authentication information object.
-The implementation should fill in
-       this object with the information entered by the user before
-       returning.

 @retval true
         Authentication can proceed using the values in the authInfo